 Since I am a senior citizen I am conscious of the fact that I could catch Covid or die any time.
 I am not being morbid, just thinking ahead.
 I have one son and his wife with three children under 5 years old who live an hour and a half away in one direction from me.
 My other son and wife live 50 minutes away in the opposite direction.
 They both have jobs and bills to pay.

 So I have been working on compiling infomation about my bank account, credit card, auto repairs, home repairs, insurance policies into their own notebooks.
 When I finish each will have the account numbers and passwords for the son, who will be my Power of Attorney when I need help.

 Then there is this blog.
-I apologize for being less diligent about writing every other day but as you can see.
-I have been busy.
+I apologize for being less diligent about writing every other day but as you can see, I have been busy.
 I thank you all who have been following me and those who are newly signed on as followers.
 I wish you all a happy season of celebration.
-Please be careful of your health and the health of others and wear a mask.
+Please be careful of your health and the health of others and wear a mask and get vaccinated!!!
 They really do make a difference.